-If you're interested in gaining a new skill, you may be pleasantly surprised to find there are many options for senior citizens.
-Many community-based organizations and institutions of higher learning offer free educational opportunities to seniors.
+If you're interested in gaining a new skill, you may be pleasantly surprised to find there are many free educational options for senior citizens.
+Many community-based organizations, libraries, and institutions of higher learning offer free education to the elderly.

 Free Educational Opportunities for Senior Citizens

 Free senior educational opportunities are offered in the form of reduced fees, tax credits, scholarships and, in some cases, free classes or training.
 However, the availability may vary from one area to another.
 Some grants or scholarships may be offered to individual seniors based on specific income, skill, or other criteria.
 In other instances, the organizations offering services may receive grant money to pay for training programs that they make available to the general senior population at no cost.
 However, there are a lot of places to look if you want to get some free senior education.

 Area Agency on Aging organizations (AAA) are located throughout the United States.
 Formed after the Older Americans Act was passed in 1973, the AAAs are tasked with the mission of making services and options available to seniors, so they can remain active members of the community for as many years as possible.
 AAAs offer a wide variety of programs including:

 - Training and educational opportunities